acritelli/certificateSSH/README.md

 * Editing configs may be better-handled by Jinja2 and templates.

-* Due to the way files are copied, this currently only works with one bastion host.

 * Tags could be further split out to avoid things like regenerating user SSH keys upon each run.

 * It may be nice to find a way to increment the serial numbers of user certificates